 During his detention, Musa was subjected to cruel, inhumane and degrading treatment, including the use of torture to the point of unconsciousness, which left him severely scarred on his back, legs and arms, and his right hand broken in three places.
 Musa was held incommunicado – his family and friends all denied access – with no formal charges ever being laid.

 On 7 July 2006, plainclothes officers from the NIA arrested another journalist, Chief Ebrima Manneh, with the pro-government Daily Observer newspaper, at his office in Banjul.
-It is believed that Manneh was arrested for passing “damaging” information to a BBC journalist during an African Union meeting, along with trying to republish a BBC story criticising President Yahya Jammeh's coup to power as undemocratic.
+It is believed that Manneh was arrested for passing “damaging” information to a BBC journalist during an African Union meeting, along with trying to republish a BBC story criticising former President Yahya Jammeh's coup to power as undemocratic.

 During the year following his arrest, Manneh was spotted multiple times with prison police and NIA officials as he was transferred between various police stations and detention centres.
 Despite these reports and overwhelming eyewitness testimony and other evidence collected by his colleagues and civil society, the government has repeatedly denied ever taking him into custody.